 We train our students to keep themselves and others safe in a range of situations, including preparing them for life in modern Britain and local issues such as knife crime.
 Our curriculum is designed to address key issues at important times in a young persons development, from friendship issues in Year 7 to sex and relationships in Key Stage 4.
-Please visit the PSHE curriculum map for more details on when these issues are addressed.
 Please see below for information on how we tackle the three main issues we (local and national schools) currently face; knife crime, radicalisation and the impact of social media.

 We work very hard to ensure our young people do not become a victim of knife crime, either directly or indirectly.
 We have offered a range of strategies to our young people this year to help keep them safe: